PowerShell/Community-Blog/Posts/2021/10/tfl-secrets.md

 PS> # 11.
 Updating the metadata
 PS> Set-SecretInfo -Name ReskitAdmin -Metadata @{Author = 'DoctorDNS@Gmail.Com';
-                                             Purpose="Reskit.Org Enterprise/Domain Admin PW"}
+                                             Purpose="Reskit.Org Enterprise//Domain Admin PW"}
 PS> # 12.
 View secret information with metadata
 PS> Get-SecretInfo -Name ReskitAdmin | Select-Object -Property Name, Metadata

 Name        Metadata
 ----        --------
-ReskitAdmin {[Purpose, Reskit.Org Enterprise/Domain Admin PW],
+ReskitAdmin {[Purpose, Reskit.Org Enterprise//Domain Admin PW],
              [Author, DoctorDNS@Gmail.Com]}
 ```

-As noted, Metadata can be any key/value pair you wish to add to the secret.
+As noted, Metadata can be any key-value pair you wish to add to the secret.
 In this case, the code set two metadata items: the purpose of the secret and its author.
 Feel free to add whatever metadata makes sense to you and your organization.